No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 You're absolutely right.

-Well, and his life it reads like on the road by Kerouac or something.
+Well, and his life, it reads like On the Road by Kerouac or something.

-I mean, it's just it's just wild.
+I mean, it's just, it's just wild.

-And you know, I knew that I knew that he was a partier because it was made apparent when he like ran when he ran as libertarian candidate for president, that was like part of his brand.
+And, you know, I knew that he was a partier because it was made apparent when he like ran when he ran as a libertarian candidate for president.

 I mean, starting in the 60s.

-I mean, this is somebody who was using psychedelics to solve major problems at IBM, right?
+This is somebody who was using psychedelics to solve major problems at IBM, right?

-With the with with with with with putting the the the old data through the new machine, and then you know, later on in his life, he said, you know, if I was on drugs, then there's no way I could have figured X, Y, and Z out.
+And then, you know, later on in his life, he said, you know, if I was on drugs, then there's no way I could have figured X, Y, and Z out.

-And so it's funny how he was like at one part of his life, drugs were were like a fundamental necessity in order for him to solve critical thinking problems, but then later on in his life they sort of got in the way.
+And so it's funny how he was like, at one part of his life, drugs were like a fundamental necessity in order for him to solve critical thinking problems.

-I don't know, it was just interesting to see that change over the decades.
+It was just interesting to see that change over the decades.

-Yeah, I think that the interesting point he made to me, I was quite fascinated by the whole idea of when sort of how Silicon Valley came to be and that that whole world.
+Yeah, I think that the interesting point he made to me, I was quite fascinated by the whole idea of when sort of how Silicon Valley came to be and that whole world.

 Yeah, I mean, it never occurred to me even once that speed and amphetamines and all these things were almost vital to this stuff happening because he told me that there was so much to do and so little time to do it.

-He said it would it was fundamental to be on some kind of stimulant throughout those years, and you know, just like anything gets out of control, guys became dependent on it as he did.
+And, you know, just like anything gets out of control, guys became dependent on it as he did.

 He got to the point where he couldn't function anymore and he was drinking as well.